kristov/vroom/README.md

 ### Write an assembler

 So I can stop writing binary instructions.
+Current assembler is a Perl script and doesn't write to binary.

 ### Write a compiler

-So I can stop writing binary instructions.
+So I can stop writing assembler.

 ### Move input into modules

-Current inputs are clients but that is a bit clunky.
+Current inputs are clients but that is a bit clunky because they need to send data at low latency over the socket.
+I want to implement inputs as DSOs that are loaded dynamically as modules.
+Each module runs in it's own thread and registers hooks into the server.
+Should each module have an event loop with a sleep?
+Or the event loop runs in the server and calls into the module?
+Perhaps the module registers a min and max latency?
+Configuration should be made available to the server so that clients can be written to change module params.
+For example tuning the latency of reading from the HUD module, reading IOD values from the HUD device to modify the renderer IOD, etc.

 ### Support commandline params